dbuscaglia/db_challenge/README.md

 Testing:
 --------
-If I was going to release this into a test environment, I would test with Jasmine (http://pivotal.github.io/jasmine/) for the client and take advantage of flasks built in unit testing.  (http://flask.pocoo.org/docs/testing/)  Please excuse the lack of unit testing here, I have many interviews and this is a time consuming exercise in and of itself.
+If I was going to release this into a production environment, I would test with Jasmine (http://pivotal.github.io/jasmine/) for the client and take advantage of flasks built in unit testing.  (http://flask.pocoo.org/docs/testing/)  Please excuse the lack of unit testing here, I have many interviews and this is a time consuming exercise in and of itself.

 Deployment: